kqarryzada/NeoDefaults/docs/FAQ.md

 **A:** TF2 sets the default value for `cl_interp` (AKA "lerp"), at 0.1, or 100 ms. According to the the [Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Interpolation), this value was tuned for the Source engine during the era of dial-up modems (!), so it should absolutely be lowered.
-It's insane that the default value for this variable hasn't been changed by the TF2 dev team in over a decade.
+It's insane that the default value for this variable hasn't been changed by the TF2 development team in over 15 years.

 Many players set their `cl_interp` to 0, and this is even recommended by wiki.
 However, since this project is geared towards newer players, it's often the case that such players won't have the most